carlosesteven/csc_lab_apps/README.md

 # CSC LAB - APPS

-APK repository with the latest available versions of csc-lab applications.
+Repository with the latest available versions of csc-lab applications.

 Supported languages: English and Spanish.